-This documentation is for running Node.js applications with NubesGen, and there is another options that might interest you:
+This documentation is for running Node.js applications with NubesGen, and there is another option that might interest you:

 - As Node.js applications can be packaged with Docker, you can also run them as Docker applications with NubesGen.

-NubesGen supports creating Azure App Service instances and Azure Functions instances, depending on the type of Node.js application that you which to deploy.
+NubesGen supports creating Azure App Service instances and Azure Functions instances, depending on the type of Node.js application that you wish to deploy.

 # Tutorial: running a Node.js application with NubesGen

 Tip: You can go to https://aka.ms/nubesgen-azure-shell (opens new window) to have those prerequisites installed, and run the script from a Web browser.

 - Bash (opens new window), which is installed by default on most Linux distributions and on Mac OS X. If you're using Windows, one solution is to use WSL (opens new window).